janwilmake/monacobro/README.md

 > This module will have breaking changes so it's best practice to copy/paste the script into your own production environment.

 # TODO

+- Automatically adjust to system-theme
+- Ensure it updates data when application/json data updates
+- Try to reduce layout shifts onload

+Focus on buglessness.
+Then use this in lmpify (for URLs only at first).
+Worth a post.

+- url has: inlay with tokencount, orange underline color style, goto button, hover title+description+og-image
+- on every edit, content should load in new monacobro-data object just like with textarea, so new urls get added quickly.

+Having this will open the door to something much more interesting: a background agent, gathering suggestions and caching those!
+Perfect to use the Task API for!